 Approximately 59% of Canadians aged 18-34 years old consider anxiety and depression to be ‘epidemic’ in Canada.
 Unfortunately, even with improving mental health budgets , many people suffering from depression will never seek help or treatment.
 By 2020, depression is projected to be the leading cause of disease nationwide .
-For this reason, I wanted to discover if there was an opportunity to design a compelling solution to,

 People that have had a dog while depressed express a multitude of benefits ranging from getting more exercise, just getting outside the house, to feeling a greater sense of purpose.

 People that attend group therapy find the process extremely healing because sharing your experiences with others causes them to share more of their experiences as well.

 People want and need to feel a greater sense of purpose in their lives, and just need to be provided with the opportunities to be able to achieve this state of being.

 People that are educated about the origins of their depression are better at managing it, and are more hopeful and confident that it can be treated.